-berber carpet pad berber carpet pad::Prices listed are cut prices and subject to change without notice.
+berber carpet pad::Prices listed are cut prices and subject to change without notice.

 A looppile carpet style tufted with thick yarn, such as wool, nylon or olefin.